googlecodelabs/cloud-nebulous-serverless/cloud/python/README.md

 1. (optionally) **Delete** `app.yaml`, `lib` and `appengine_config.py` (unused)
 1. **Edit** `requirements.txt` to uncomment the `grpcio` line (to use final version supporting Python 2)
-1. **Run** `gcloud run deploy translate --allow-unauthenticated --platform managed` to deploy to Cloud Run; optionally add `--region REGION` for non-interactive deploy
+1. **Run** `gcloud run deploy translate --allow-unauthenticated --platform managed` to deploy to Cloud Run
     - The above command wraps `docker build` and `docker push`, deploying the image to [Cloud Artifact Registry](https://cloud.google.com/artifact-registry) (must be enabled), and finally `docker run` to deploy the service, all in one convenient command.
+    - You'll be prompted to provide a REGION unless you also add `--region REGION` on the cmd-line which will give you a full non-interactive deploy
 1. You can also use this shortcut to deploy to Cloud Run:
     [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)
 1. By default, App Engine &amp; Cloud Functions launch production servers; with Cloud Run, the Flask development server is used for prototyping.
 For production, bundle and deploy a production server like `gunicorn`: